Diet has repercussions on health that go beyond the feeling of vitality, the absence of disease, or digestive sensations. An…

-Gelatin has gained popularity as a healthy dessert.
-It’s very low in calories and has high-energy nutrients that support the functions of the metabolism that help you lose weight more easily.
-Likewise, it’s an ingredient that’s rich in protein and can enhance your health.
+Gelatin has gained popularity as a healthy dessert so you should included it in your diet.
+This is because it’s low in calories and a high source of energy nutrients.
+Thus, it support the functions of the metabolism and helps you lose weight.
+Likewise, it’s an ingredient rich in protein that can improve your health.

 For a long time, it was thought that it was not advisable to consume it due to commercial products containing harmful dyes and additives.